NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 ### Site Covariates

 So far, our model assumed that occupancy and detection probabilities were constant across all sites and surveys.
-In reality, site characteristics often influence whether a species occupies a location or is more easily detected.
+Site characteristics often influence whether a species occupies a location or is more easily detected.
 We can test these effects by including site covariates in the occupancy model.
 Remember that site characteristics can influence both occupancy and/or detection.

-In this example, we examine whether **elevation** influences the occupancy probability of *Melanerpes carolinus* (Red-bellied Woodpecker).
+In this example, we examine if **elevation** influences the occupancy probability of *Melanerpes carolinus* (Red-bellied Woodpecker).

 #### Create a site covariate table